-We can partially attribute the skills gap to two frustrating factors:-
+We can partially attribute the skills gap to two frustrating factors:

-- An expectations gap between graduate and recruiter
+An expectations gap between graduates and recruiters

 Styles of education

+Picture this.
 Your child, now a graduate engineer, will have left university with a wealth of applicable technical knowledge.
 But they’ll probably never have seen a section on flexibility in their textbooks (unless it’s referring to the structural kind…).

 So now, overhauls are underway at many institutes to assure students (and parents!) that, upon paying those princely fees, they’ll be ready for an job market that’s now more uncertain than ever.
 These include increased coverage of digital and soft skills – something hiring managers will surely welcome.